Becoming a Guide

 d) does not authorize the designated big game guide to provide guiding services to a non-resident or a non-resident alien who is hunting under the authority of a licence authorizing the hunting of big game unless that licence is an allocated licence.

-For bird game, you must:
+For bird game:

 A bird game guide designation holder: